Micronutrients are those which are required in very small quantities, but very essential for the body.

 - Multiple studies have established Zinc as a strong immunomodulatory agent and a potential anti-viral agent thus making it necessary in the body to combat infections.

-- It has been found that Zinc is efficient in inhibiting the replication of RNA viruses including the COVID virus, by blocking the RNA dependant RNA polymerase enzymes.
+- It has been found that Zinc is efficient in inhibiting the replication of RNA viruses including the COVID virus, by blocking the RNA dependent RNA polymerase enzymes.

 - Zinc deficiency can weaken the immune cell functions in the body which can make you susceptible to infections/disease.